Couverture de Violent Phenomena

 “These essays, deftly blending the political and the personal, offer fresh, galvanizing, and passionate perspectives on literary translation.”—Jhumpa Lahiri

-A manifesto in 22 essays, Violent Phenomena breaks stale rules about who can and should translate, envisioning a future more reflective of the beautiful polyphony of world literature.
+A manifesto in 22 essays, Violent Phenomena breaks stale rules about who can and should translate, envisioning a future more reflective of the beautiful polyphony of literature in all languages.

 ?What would it take to unlearn centuries of colonial influence over the books we read?
 The values, institutions, and structures that determine which of the world’s books and authors are translated, and by whom, are in dire need of disruption.
 Violent Phenomena brings together established and emerging translators from around the world to guide the way.